About the CDA

 Safe As Houses?
 Report

-The issue of defects in apartment blocks and duplexes very much came into the public eye with the problems in Priory Hall in the early noughties.
+The issue of defects in apartment blocks and duplexes very much came into the public eye with the problems in Priory Hall in the early 2000s.
 As more and more defective developments came to light, the Oireachtas Housing Committee started to examine the issue in some detail in 2017.

 Out of this process, the Safe As Houses? report emerged.
 It was completed in December 2017 and was published in January 2018 setting out clear proposals to help apartment owners trying to sort out their defective homes including: